Sidharth-Sivaprasad/pdf-text-highlighter/README.md

 4. **Navigate Results**

-   - Use ← → arrow buttons on the pabel to jump between matches
+   - Use ← → arrow buttons on the panel to jump between matches
-   - Current match is highlighted in red
+   - Current match is highlighted in red borders
    - All matches are highlighted in orange
    - Click X to clear current highlight